-198 Draft Restoration and Revegetation Plan Moapa Solar Energy Center August 2013
+Draft Restoration and Revegetation Plan Moapa Solar Energy Center August 2013

-199 MSEC Restoration and Revegetation Plan
+MSEC Restoration and Revegetation Plan

 1.0 INTRODUCTION

 Moapa Solar Power, LLC (Moapa Solar) proposes to construct and operate the Moapa Solar Energy Center (MSEC).
-The MSEC will include a variety of major components, including the Solar Power Generating Facility (SPGF), an onsite substation, gen-tie transmission lines, a water pipeline, and access road.
+The Moapa Solar Energy Center will include a variety of major components, including the Solar Power Generating Facility (SPGF), an onsite substation, gen-tie transmission lines, a water pipeline, and access road.
 The proposed project site is in Clark County Nevada approximately 20 miles northeast of Las Vegas, Nevada.
-The MSEC would be located on 850 acres of leased land on the Moapa River Indian Reservation.
+The Moapa Solar Energy Center would be located on 850 acres of leased land on the Moapa River Indian Reservation.
 The associated gen-tie lines and access road would occur on Tribal lands and Federal lands managed by the Bureau of Land Management (BLM).
 The proposed water pipeline would be located on Tribal lands with some within a designated utility corridor administered by the BLM.

 1.1 Purpose

 The purpose of this Habitat Restoration and Revegetation Plan (HRRP) is to describe the proposed project, considerations related to restoration and revegetation, and the various factors and methods to be applied toward restoring the site to pre-project conditions.

 1.2 Goals and Objectives

-The goal of this HRRP and its successful implementation is to mitigate the potential impacts associated with the proposed project and to facilitate managed and natural restoration of the site and impacted areas toward achieving pre-project or similar conditions.
-The objectives of this HRRP include: cent Minimize initial disturbance to habitats within the proposed project area; cent Preserve site-specific materials for use in the restoration/revegetation phase, including topsoil, plants, and seeds, where practicable; cent Use native, agency-approved plant species to revegetate disturbed areas; cent Implement revegetation practices in a timely manner, thereby reducing secondary effects including soil erosion and establishment of noxious plant species; and cent Return the project site to conditions similar to those that existed prior to project-initiation by restoring soils, topography, plant species and their densities and distribution.
+The goal of this Habitat Restoration and Revegetation Plan and its successful implementation is to mitigate the potential impacts associated with the proposed project and to facilitate managed and natural restoration of the site and impacted areas toward achieving pre-project or similar conditions.
+The objectives of this Habitat Restoration and Revegetation Plan include: Minimize initial disturbance to habitats within the proposed project area; preserve site-specific materials for use in the restoration/revegetation phase, including topsoil, plants, and seeds, where practicable; use native, agency-approved plant species to revegetate disturbed areas; implement revegetation practices in a timely manner, thereby reducing secondary effects including soil erosion and establishment of noxious plant species; and return the project site to conditions similar to those that existed prior to project-initiation by restoring soils, topography, plant species and their densities and distribution.

 1.3 Project Description

 1.3.1 Project Area

-The proposed project would be located approximately 20 miles northeast of Las Vegas in Clark County, Nevada (Figure 1).
-The main project site, including the Solar Power Generating Facility (SPGF), would be located on 850 leased acres within the Reservation in Mount Diablo Meridian, Township 16 South, Range 64 East, Sections 29, 30, 31, and 32.
+The proposed project would be located approximately 20 miles northeast of Las Vegas in Clark County, Nevada.
+The main project site, including the Solar Power Generating Facility, would be located on 850 leased acres within the Reservation in Mount Diablo Meridian, Township 16 South, Range 64 East, Sections 29, 30, 31, and 32.
 Portions of the gen-tie lines and access road would be located on lands administered by the Tribe and BLM.
-A water pipeline associated with the Project would be located on Reservation lands north and east of the SPGF.
-Figure 2 shows the location of the Proposed Project and associated facilities. |Page 1
+A water pipeline associated with the Project would be located on Reservation lands north and east of the Solar Power Generating Facility.
+Figure 2 shows the location of the Proposed Project and associated facilities.